Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-With total mass in halo sub-system $M_{h} \left(a\right)$ increasing with the scale factor \textit{a}, it requires $0<\tau _{0} <{3/2} $.
-With $\tau _{0} >0$ and $a\to \infty $, the mass flux $\varepsilon _{m} \left(a\right)$ approaches to zero with the entire system approaches the limiting thermodynamic equilibrium but can never reach.
-In this regard, the everlasting inverse mass cascade is a key feature of the statistically (intermediate) steady state when system evolves toward the limiting equilibrium.
+With the total mass in the halo sub-system $M_{h} \left(a\right)$ increasing with the scale factor \textit{a}, it requires $0<\tau _{0} <{3/2} $.
+With $\tau _{0} >0$ and $a\to \infty $, the mass flux $\varepsilon _{m} \left(a\right)$ approaches zero when the whole system approaches the limiting thermodynamic equilibrium but cannot reach.
+In this regard, the inverse mass cascade with a constant rate is a key feature of the statistically (intermediate) steady state as the system evolves toward the limiting equilibrium.